Has the Iberian Peninsula sparked your interest? Hundreds of expats are discovering relocation to Spain; learn why in our complete guide!

 Spain has a universal healthcare system (the Sistema Nacional de Salud SNS).
 This means that residents, including expats, have access to public healthcare services regardless of their nationality.

-If necessary, patients may be referred to specialists or hospitals for further evaluation and treatment.
-Specialist care is typically provided in hospitals or specialized clinics.
+When necessary, patients may be referred to specialists or hospitals for further evaluation and treatment.
+Specialist care is typically delivered in hospitals or specialized clinics.

 The cost of healthcare in Spain is relatively low compared to many other countries.
 The government heavily subsidizes public healthcare services, and patients usually must pay only a small co-payment for medical visits and prescriptions.